Microsoft Teams Connector

 3. On the trigger node, select Add to browse available actions.

-4. In the side panel, search the actions for Microsoft Teams for Workflows and select Send message.
+4. In the side panel, search the actions for Microsoft Teams and select Send message.

 5. In the side panel